AUSTRALIAN

 DJS | THE $OUND OF MUSIC

 Subsequently, Hanlon® was poached by DAVID JONES – one of Australia’s most prestigious department store groups – and then expanded its footprint into numerous stores with extended product lines during 1997-99.
 HANLON® negotiated an exclusive arrangement with celebrated retailer Paul Zahra (later CEO of David Jones) whose strong fashion credibility and cinematic personal style aligned naturally with the brand’s emerging image.
 Editorial support soon followed from influential figures including Jane Druker of VOGUE, Victoria Meppem, Karen Upton-Baker and Gavin Darling of HARPER’S BAZAAR and MODE, alongside coverage from The Sydney Morning Herald and Channel 9.
-Hanlon® became widely recognised by Sydney media as an authority in men’s cosmetics and contemporary grooming culture.
+Hanlon® was recognised by Sydney media as an authority in men’s cosmetics and contemporary grooming culture.

-Retrospectively, Hanlon’s underground Sydney movement was ahead of its time.
+Retrospectively, Hanlon’s underground beauty movement was ahead of its time.
 The brand championed Australian organically farmed botanicals, minimalist eco-conscious packaging and artisan production values long before such ideas became mainstream consumer behaviour.
 Christopher Hanlon became associated with the emerging local ‘Maker Movement’, introducing countless younger consumers to ideas of provenance, craftsmanship, handmade production and ethical localism during a period dominated by multinational cosmetic conglomerates.

 MADE IN THE BACKYARD